apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

 1. Unzip the topazscripts.zip file to get the full set of python scripts.
 The files you should have after unzipping are:

-cmbtc_dump.py - (author: cmbtc) unencrypts and dumps sections into separate files decode_meta.py - converts metadata0000.dat to human readable text (for the most part) convert2xml.py - converts page*.dat, other*.dat, and glyphs*.dat files to pseudo xml descriptions flatxml2html.py - converts a "flattened" xml description to html using the ocrtext stylexml2css.py - converts stylesheet "flattened" xml into css (as best it can) getpagedim.py - reads page0000.dat to get the book height and width parameters genxml.py - main program to convert everything to xml genhtml.py - main program to generate "book.html" gensvg.py - (author: clarknova) main program to create an svg grpahic of each page
+cmbtc_dump.py - (author: cmbtc) unencrypts and dumps sections into separate files for Kindle for PC cmbtc_dump_nonK4PC.py - (author - DiapDealer) for use with standalone Kindle and ipod/iphone topaz books decode_meta.py - converts metadata0000.dat to make it available convert2xml.py - converts page*.dat, other*.dat, and glyphs*.dat files to pseudo xml descriptions flatxml2html.py - converts a "flattened" xml description to html using the ocrtext stylexml2css.py - converts stylesheet "flattened" xml into css (as best it can) getpagedim.py - reads page0000.dat to get the book height and width parameters genxml.py - main program to convert everything to xml genhtml.py - main program to generate "book.html" gensvg.py - (author: clarknova) main program to create an xhmtl page with embedded svg graphics

-In addition there is now a new file:

-cmbtc_dump_mac_linux.py

-If you know the pid of your ipod and/or your standalone Kindle and your book was meant for that device, you can use this program to dump the proper sections on Mac OSX and Linux (and even Windows if you do not have Kindle4PC installed).
-Thank DiapDealer for creating it!

 Please note, gensvg.py, genhtml.py, and genxml.py import and use